thankyoudoom/damian-study/week_1/d4/notes/arrays.md

 ### Iterating Over Arrays

 Previously we learned how to iterate through certain numbers using a for loop.
-Check our this classic for loop that iterates from 0 through 2 as a refresher:
+Check out this classic for loop that iterates from 0 through 2 as a refresher:

 ```js
 for (var i = 0; i < 3; i += 1) {